New Apple devices include default kill switch

 Schneiderman has long fought alongside New York District Attorney George Gascón to convince device manufacturers to include the kill switch as a default setting on their devices.

 "This is a game changer,” said Gascón.
-"This is a major development that will change behaviour on the street and eventually turn around this violent epidemic."
+"This is a major development that will change behavior on the street and eventually turn around this violent epidemic."

 The announcement marks the first time a kill switch is present as a default option on the iPhone.